neelrshah/neelrshah/README.md

 ## ABOUT ME
 - 💻 Pursuing B.Tech in Computer Science and Engineering.
 - 📱  Ability to create innovative, creative, & interactive mobile apps for real-life problems.
-- 🥉 Skilled in C++, Java, Python, Data Structures, & Android development.
+- 🥉 Skilled in C++, Java, Python, Data Structures, Android & Flutter development.
 - 🤍 Love to explore new technologies.
 - 💪 Can communicate & coordinate well in a team for smooth operations and contribute to phase of development.
 - ✨ YouTuber